Today’s customer journey is complex, messy, and anything but linear.

 The following brands employ different angles, styles, and offers in their funnels.
 One thing remains constant — a high-quality product that people want.

-Categorical SEO and SEM capture demand at the top of the funnel — traffic with an existing desire but without brand or product in mind.
+Categorical SEO and SEM capture demand at the top of the funnel — traffic with an existing desire but without a brand or product in mind.

-Awareness turns into consideration.
+Awareness turns to consideration.

-However, as consideration leans toward conversion, shoppers look for reviews beyond those the brand shares.
+As consideration leans toward conversion, shoppers look for reviews beyond those the brand hosts or shares.
+That’s why Jack Archer augments its onsite reviews with YouTube and product-specific advertorials.

 This is the conversion stage, where a visitor ideally turns into a customer.